CMagnac/CMagnac-first-blog/_posts/2022-12-16-carfentanil.md

 ---
 layout: post
-title: Carfentanil data and usage
+title: Report on carfentanil drug facts
 date: 2022-12-16 10:00:09 +0200
 categories: Reports
+image: post_9.png
 caption: <a href="https://pubchem.ncbi.nlm.nih.gov/">Image by Pubchem</a>
-image: Carfentanil_500.png
 ---

 Carfentanil is an opioid analgesic dérivated from the chemical structure of fentanyl.
 Carfentanil is used as a tranquilizer for large animals.